averiperny/test-repository/.github/ISSUE_TEMPLATE/cheat_sheet_issue2.md

 ---
-name : Cheat Sheet Issue
+name : Cheat Sheet Issue2
-description : I have a question/issue about a specific cheat sheet.
+about : I have a question/issue about a specific cheat sheet.
 ---

 <!-- Please fill out the issue title above.